 Kohl’s had some good-looking men’s microfleece PJ pants that I’ve been meaning to get all season.
 In fact, I was going to hit the sales on Black Friday.
-Then at one of the many other sales during the lead-up to Christmas.
+Then I was going to hit one of the many other sales during the lead-up to Christmas.

 Finally, I meant to get them the day after Christmas.
 Except that I felt awful from the progesterone.
 (It’s a bit better now, as long as I keep my blood sugar up at all times.
 Which means eating something every hour and a half.
 Sheesh.)